-- 1) Renewable Energy Incentive Program (REIP): Offers incentives and registration for renewable energy certificates (RECs) for customer-sited wind and biopower projects.
-Solar projects are not eligible for REIP upfront rebates. - 2) SREC Registration Program (SRP): Provides registration for solar renewable energy certificates (SRECs) for solar projects, including both behind-the-meter and direct grid-supply projects connected to the New Jersey distribution system.
-Direct grid-supply project registrants must work with their EDC and PJM to provide a document to verify that the generating facility is interconnected with an electric distribution system that supplies New Jersey.
+1) SREC Registration Program (SRP): Provides registration for solar renewable energy certificates (SRECs) for solar projects, including both behind-the-meter and direct grid-supply projects connected to the New Jersey distribution system.
+Direct grid-supply project registrants must work with their EDC and PJM to provide a document to verify that the generating facility is interconnected to the electric distribution system in New Jersey.